ibismanu/PACSproject_LED/README.md

 to the function create_dataset (contained in `scripts/datagen`) you can define the number of samples to generate and the number of processors for the parallel execution.
 The input value batch_size allows you to group samples, while the boolean variable remove_samples enables the elimination of samples after saving them in a single file.
-Adjusting batch_size is particularly useful for handling resource-intensive data generation, as in the case of the Fitzhug-Nagumo model.\
+Adjusting batch_size is particularly useful for handling resource-intensive data generation, as in the case of the Fitzhugh-Nagumo model.\
 The notebook concludes by visualizing the generated dataset.
 * `train_autoencoder`\
 You can either run this file without modifying anything, or customize it.\